Hodapp87/prosha/README.md

 - Elegance & succinctness (my recent closure work may help with this):
   - Why must I repeat myself so much in these definitions?
   - What patterns can I factor out?
-I do some things regularly, like: the clockwise boundaries, the zigzag connections, the iterating over a `Vec<Vertex>` to transform each element and make another vector.
+I do some things regularly, like: the clockwise boundaries, the zigzag connections
+  - Procedural macro to shorten this `Tag::Parent`, `Tag::Body`
+    nonsense - and perhaps force to groups of 3?
 - Docs on modules
 - Grep for all TODOs in code, really.
 - Look at performance.
 Can I save on copies of geometry by using